-When we experience stressful events, we often have strong emotional and physical reactions.
-Although not everyone has a strong or noticeable reaction, it is very common and quite normal for people to experience emotional after-shocks when they have experienced a difficult event.
+When we go through stressful events, we often have strong emotional and physical reactions.
+Although not everyone has a strong or noticeable reaction, it is very common and quite normal for people to have emotional "after-shocks" when they have experienced a difficult event.